matjaztrontelj/MasterPagesTutorial/README.md

 Then, open 1-Simple and others with Open project in Pinegrow.

+**IMPORTANT**: DO NOT open the whole MasterPagesTutorial as a Pinegrow project.
+Each tutorial part is an independent Pinegrow project.
+Open each individualstep as a project in Pinegrow.

 1-Simple - Simple master page with two editable areas
 --------
 Open master.html and read the "About this page" section on the top of the master.